With Peter Haddock having to retire through injury, and the

 alternative being the honest but limited endeavours of Glynn Snodin

-and Mike Whitlow, a new left back was always going to be a priority in
+and Mike Whitlow, a new left back was always going to be a priority

-£1.3 million on him was justified.
+decision to spend £1.3 million on him was justified.

 crosses for Lee Chapman played a crucial role in securing Leeds'

 first title in 18 years.

-After a couple of years, although his skill level remained high we
+After a couple of years, although his skill level remained high

-for Derby for a couple of seasons, and recently
+left-back/sweeper for Derby for a couple of seasons, and recently

 moved on to play for Stoke in summer 2000.

 Luke Dorigo says: he's my dad and he was a great player in my

 Fabin Dorigo says: I'd like to know where are his family from.

 Luke Dorigo says: Fabin Dorigo, my dad is half italian.
 My

 grandad was born in Italy.

 Dominic says: What does he do know?
 Does he still play or does

 he do any sort of coaching?

 Graham Hales says: "And Dorigo getting in there!"
 (Brian More,